 This page is intended to share technical information on problems encountered by owners of Sportscoach motor homes.
 This information could be helpful tips, howto's, repair info or other similar data.
 At the end are links to general RV tech sites.
 Many have good generic information.
-Email firstname.lastname@example.org to have your info published.
-Links to additional Sportscoach information is at the end of this page.
+Links to additional Sportscoach information are at the end of this page.
 I am very fortunate to have former Sportscoach people contact me who have offered their technical assistance and expertise.
 Many of us are available on Yahoo at the Vintage Sportscoach group.
 If you have questions, send email to the group and we will gladly help.
 If you need info specific for Coachmen produced Sportscoaches, you can contact Mel Williams at Coachmen Industries.
 Mel's number is 574-825-7000.

 The VSO has been contacted by MasterTech OEM of Elkhart, In.
 They

 have been dealing with Sportscoach for over 15 years and took over the Sportscoach

 parts and service number 574-522-6224 almost 6 years ago .
 They say there is

 little they cannot get or mfg!
 Just take a look at the Before

 and After pictures of this 1992 CrossCountry

 that was involved in an accident with a semi.
 From Doors - Windows - Siding - Windshields -

 Grills - Bumpers - Moldings - Chassis AC - Holding Tanks - Fuel Tanks - Etc.

 Email Timthervman at Mastertech OEM for the